beccasolomon22/Project-1/README.md

 For retrieving the weather in San Jose, San Francisco, and Berkeley: we created the query url with the API key and the units.
 We then created a list for the cities including San Jose, San Francsico, and Berkeley.
 We then created a for loop to to get the cities' latitude, longitude, and temperatures of the 3 cities from the API.

 ![IMG5](https://github.com/beccasolomon22/Project-1/blob/main/review_data/rv_per_year.png)
+TikTok review data came in two separate Datasets, one for 2015-2021 and a second for 2022.
+The cleaning process revolved mainly around separating the year from the date/time as well as determining which columns existed in both datasets.
+After determining which columns were essential to our analysis we created new datasets containing only the information needed and information that matched both datasets.
+From there the two sets were merged to show all reviews from 2015-2022.

 ## Data Analysis
 ## TikTok Compared to Streaming Sites: